 A Request for Review is a letter that a requester may submit to the PAC if they believe that the public body has not followed FOIA.
 This letter is a formal way of asking the PAC to take a look at the request and the public body's response (or lack thereof) and determine if a FOIA violation has occurred.
-The request must be in writing, must be signed by the requester, and must include a copy of the FOIA request for access to records and any responses from the public body.
-It must be submitted within 60 calendar days of the public body's final response (or date upon which the response was due).
+The request must be in writing, must be signed by the requester, and must include (1) a copy of the FOIA request and (2) any responses, including denial letters, from the public body.
+It must be submitted within 60 calendar days of the public body's final response (or the date upon which the response was due).